pic

 At this point, you may be wondering how all these concepts relate to type stability.
 The connection becomes clear when you consider how Julia performs computations.

-Achieving high performance critically depends on specializing the computation method.
+High performance in Julia relies heavily on specializing the computation method.
 We'll see that this specialization is unattainable in the global scope, as Julia treats global variables as potentially holding values of any type.
-In contrast, when we wrap code in a function, the execution process begins by identifying concrete types for each function argument.
-This information is then used to infer the concrete types for all the expressions within the function.
+In contrast, when code is wrapped in a function, the execution process begins by determining the concrete types of each function argument.
+This information is then used to infer the concrete types of all the expressions within the function body.

 When this inference succeeds, meaning all expressions have unambiguous concrete types, the function is considered type stable.
-This enables Julia to specialize its computation method, thereby generating optimized machine code.
-If, instead, expressions could potentially adopt different concrete types, performance is substantially degraded, as Julia must consider a separate implementation for each possible type.
+TType stability enables Julia to specialize its computation method and generate optimized machine code.
+If, instead, expressions could potentially take on multiple concrete types, performance is substantially degraded, as Julia must consider a separate implementation for each possible type.

-For scalars and vectors, type stability essentially means that expressions must ultimately operate on primitive types.
-Examples of numeric primitive types are integers and floating-point numbers, such as Int64, Float64, and Bool.
-Thus, operations like applying sum to an object of type Vector{Int64} or Vector{Float64} allows for specialization, whereas using Vector{Any} precludes it.
+For scalars and vectors, type stability essentially requires that expressions ultimately operate on primitive types.
+Examples of numeric primitive types include integers and floating-point numbers, such as Int64, Float64, and Bool.
+Thus, applying functions like sum to a Vector{Int64} or Vector{Float64} allows for full specialization, whereas applying them to a Vector{Any} prevents it.

 String Objects

-For text representation, the character type Char serves as a primitive type.
-Since String is internally represented as a collection of Char elements, achieving type stability with it is possible.
+For text representation, the character type Char serves as the primitive type.
+Since a String is internally represented as a collection of Char elements, operations on String objects can also achieve type stability.

 The Operator <: to Identify Supertypes

-The rest of this section is dedicated to operators and functions for handling types.
-Specifically, we'll introduce the operator <: for identifying supertypes and explore several methods to declaring a variable's type.
+The rest of this section is dedicated to operators and functions for working with types.
+Specifically, we'll introduce the operator <:, which checks whether a given type is a subtype of another, and then explore ways to constrain a variable to certain types.

-It's quite possible that you won't need to apply any of the techniques presented, as Julia automatically attempts to infer types when functions are called.
-Nonetheless, the operators discussed will be key to understanding upcoming material.
+It's possible that you won't need to apply any of the techniques we present, as Julia automatically attempts to infer types when functions are called.
+Nonetheless, understanding these operators is essential for grasping upcoming material.

 Use of <:

-The symbol :< assesses whether a type T is a subset of S. This can be employed as an operator T <: S or as a function <:(T,S).
-For example, Int64 <: Number or <:(Int64, Number) verifies whether Int64 is a subtype of Number, which would return true.
+The symbol :< tests whether a type T is a subtype of another type S. It can be used as an operator T <: S or as a function <:(T,S).
+For example, Int64 <: Number and <:(Int64, Number) verifiy whether Int64 is a subtype of Number, which would return true.
+Below, we provide further examples.

 # all the statements below are `true`